 Considering remodeling your bath, but don’t know where to begin budgeting?
 You’re among many.
 Homeowners wonder how to budget for bathroom remodels without being blindsided during the project.
 While each house is unique, the factors that cause expense in Connecticut are fairly universal: scope, size, house age, and the quality of finishes you select.
-This guide outlines factors that influence the amount, keeping surprises to a minimum, and a reasonable plan to budget for the Philadelphia region.
+This guide outlines factors that influence the amount, keeping surprises to a minimum, and a reasonable plan to budget for the Fairfield County region.

 1. Size and layout